mobile app bar

 23XI Team co-owner Michael Jordan sits atop of the pitbox during the 4EVER 400 presented by Mobil 1 at Homestead-Miami Speedway.

-NASCAR’s tug-of-war with 23XI Racing and Front Row Motorsports (FRM) over charter negotiations is nothing new.
-The saga has been long brewing on the sidelines as Michael Jordan’s Cup Series team gets ready to challenge for the sport’s ultimate prize this weekend.
+NASCAR’s tug-of-war with 23XI Racing and Front Row Motorsports (FRM) over charter negotiations is playing out in the background even as the season finale approaches.
+Michael Jordan’s Cup Series team is ready to challenge for the sport’s ultimate prize for the first time this weekend, with Tyler Reddick piloting their #45 Toyota.

-With a few hearings already having taken place discussing the injunction deal that the teams have proposed until a final decision is made by the court, former NASCAR Xfinity Series driver Landon Cassill gave a fresh perspective on the whole matter, which can be food for thought for the fans.
+A few hearings in the matter have already taken place where the injunction deal that the teams have proposed were discussed.
+Even as we await a final decision by the court, former NASCAR Xfinity Series driver, Landon Cassill, gave a fresh perspective on it.

 “The reason it costs $20 million to run a competitive Cup Series team is it’s an arms race.
 It’s self-inflicted by the teams.
 The teams and the manufacturers could stop that tomorrow if they chose to.
 And that’s probably an unpopular opinion.
 To go faster, you have to spend more money.
 And when that’s unchecked and there’s nobody stopping you, that’s going to keep happening,” Cassill told The Athletic’s Jeff Gluck.